cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.4.7 (2020-02-19) =
+* Fixed a bug where the suffix currency configuration for shipping costs was ignored.
+This issue has been fixed now.

+= 7.4.6 (2020-02-19) =
+* Solved a PHP warning that showed for variable products that had no attributes set
+* Solved an IE 11 Javascript error
+* Solved two illegal string offsets

+= 7.4.5 (2020-02-12) =
+* In between code test fix

+= 7.4.4 (2020-02-11) =
+* Solved a PHP warning that showed when products had no custom attributes configured

 = 7.4.3 (2020-02-09) =
 * Added logic to bypass the rightpress discount plugin caching of prices